 What is confirmation?

-Confirmation is a major milestone in your candidature.
-It is the evaluation of the progress in your research project, and to see that your work has met expectations, to identify any problems with your progress and to help set the direction for your successful completion.
-When you first start your degree, you are considered to be on probation.
-Your probationary candidature changes to confirmed candidature following a satisfactory confirmation meeting outcome.
+Confirmation is a major milestone in your candidature designed to evaluate of the progress in your research project, see that your work has met expectations, identify any problems with your progress and help set the direction for your successful completion.
+When you first start your degree, you are considered to be on probation until you have had a satisfactory confirmation meeting outcome.